Connecticut Medication Error Lawyer

 You Ask, We Answer Your Questions

-After being given the wrong prescription in Connecticut, you are most likely in a state of sheer panic.
+After being given the wrong prescription in Connecticut, you are most likely overwhelmed or confused about what to do next.
 You are most likely concerned about how this medication error has affected your health, your treatments, and more.
 At the Brill Law Group, our team of medication error lawyers in Connecticut understand how stressful of a time this may be for you, which is why we are ready to take on your case, as well as answer your questions, such as:

 What if the pharmacy gave me the wrong prescription?